Additional Interoperability Features

 Alerts Signals allow the operator to multicast pre-recorded .wav files to selected ports and groups.
 Alert Signals are often used in noisy environments where an attention signal is used prior to the transmission of a voice announcement.
 Users can create custom messages (as shown below) or use the default alerts within RIOS.

-In the graphic above, the operator has elected to send the “Prepare for Message” Alert to all the ports within both groups.
+In this graphic, the operator has elected to send the “Prepare for Message” Alert to all the ports within both groups.
 This task can easily be accomplished by selecting Alerts, choosing “Prepare for Message”, and picking the groups or ports to receive the message.
 The operator confirms the request by deselecting the Alert Signals Function and the message is broadcast through the ports.